 1. We don’t give authors enough credit.

 Seriously!
 Writing a novel is so much more challenging than anyone ever lets on.
 It’s not just the words you have to write.
-It’s the character development.
-It’s the plot.
-The plot twists.
+It’s also the character development, the plot, and all those weird plot twists.
 Imagine having to plan out the actions and motivations and thoughts of several different, complex characters over the course of a book, while filling in all gaps, plotting out the back-story, making it believable, and writing a cohesive storyline that moves people, or at the very least entertains them.